NanyThery/tt-web-react/README.md

 Where:

 - `showUntilTimeStamp`: the bar will be displaying this event until this date.
-Enter it in timestamp format, number.
+Enter it in timestamp format, number, in milliseconds.
 If empty, the event bar will always show on load.
 - `eventTitle`: the text that will describe the event.
 Bar will grow according to this text.
 Max recommended 160 char.
 Ideal: 100 char.
 - `eventLinkText`: the text of the link if any.
 - `eventLinkURL`: the URL where the link must head to.